andrewgph/andrewgph.github.com/resume/index.md

 <div class="cv">

 <p>
 My goal is to engineer software systems that process the information our society depends upon.
-I've studied a variety of academic subjects, including Mathematics, Computer Science, Philosophy and Law, and I've gained technical experience from working on complex software systems in the online gambling industry.
+I've studied a variety of academic subjects, including Mathematics, Computer Science, Philosophy and Law, and I've gained technical experience from working on complex software systems in online gambling and e-commerce.
 These experiences allow me to quickly understand and work on software systems in different domains.
 </p>
 <p>
 I have a passion for technically demanding work.
 I'm continually working to improve my skill-set, for example I've recently taken several <a href="http://www.coursera.org">Coursera</a> courses and my <a href="https://github.com/andrewgph">GitHub account</a> has examples of side projects that I've worked on.